deepanman/pulp-fiction/scrum/challenges.md

 ## 3rd challenge - Estimation

-Many times, we work on something that is completly new from our past experiences, estimating those and adding to the task board always goes wrong.
+Many times, we work on something that is completly new from our past experiences, estimating those and adding to the task board doens't help much.

 ## 4th challenge - Pressure